wewefel/Sustainability_Webscraper/README.md

 ### Prerequisites

 **1. Ensure Python 3.9 or 3.10 is installed (3.11 not working with our Transformers version):**
-* Before starting, make sure Python 3.9.0 or any newer version is installed on your system.
+* Before starting, make sure Python 3.9 or Python 3.10 is installed on your system.
 You can check this by running python3 --version in your terminal or command prompt.
 If it’s not installed, you should install it from the official Python website [here](https://www.python.org/downloads).

 **2. Install Git:**
 * If you don't already have Git installed on your computer, you'll need to install it first.
 You can download Git from [here](https://git-scm.com/).